-The majority of cases occur due to a failure to diagnose, or a misdiagnosis.
-However, it is preventable in the vast majority of cases, as long as the doctor responds quickly and competently.
-If you believe your baby suffered from HIE due to medical negligence, it is important that you contact the appropriate, qualified, legal professionals right away.
+The majority of cases occur due to a failure to diagnose or a misdiagnosis.
+However, it is preventable in the vast majority of cases as long as the doctor responds quickly and competently.
+If you believe your baby suffered from HIE due to medical negligence, it is important that you contact the appropriate, qualified legal professionals right away.

 There are many complications that may arise during labor or delivery, and it is imperative that medical professionals act promptly to prevent HIE in these instances.
 The following are some of the most common complications that lead to HIE during labor and delivery.

-Sometimes complications do not arise until after birth.
+Sometimes, complications do not arise until after birth.
 Without timely treatment, the impact of such complications can be deadly.
 However, with proper medical care, most of these are avoidable.
 Below are some of the ways HIE may develop after birth due to improper monitoring and care.

 An HIE diagnosis is often overwhelming, both emotionally and financially.
-The attorneys at Ross Feller Casey have an unmatched record of legal success representing families affected by hypoxic ischemic encephalopathy.
-As such, you can trust that our experienced team has the extensive knowledge, and resources, to ensure your case gets the attention it deserves.
-If your baby was diagnosed with HIE, and you think it may be the result of a medical mistake, contact our law offices today for your free consultation.
-It is time to get the financial compensation you and your family deserve.
+The brain injury attorneys at Ross Feller Casey have an unmatched record of legal success representing families affected by hypoxic-ischemic encephalopathy.
+As such, you can trust that our experienced team has the extensive knowledge and resources to ensure your case gets the attention it deserves.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.